-- (1) A hearing will commence on a date determined by the registrar, which hearing may not take place later than 60 days from the date on which the municipal manager submitted the appeal to the appeal authority. - (2) The parties and the presiding officer may agree to an extension of the date referred to in subsection (1).
+- (1) A hearing will commence on a date determined by the registrar, which hearing may not take place later than 60 days from the date on which the municipal manager submitted the appeal to the appeal authority as contemplated in regulation 25(1) of the Regulations. - (2) The parties and the presiding officer may agree to an extension of the date referred to in subsection (1).